cksystemsteaching/selfie/manuscript/logic.md

 X>
 X> Let us now add both numbers in binary, that is, 01010101 for 85 and 10101010, which is binary for 170.
 It works in just the same way.
 X>
 X> Since 1+0=1 there is no overflow here.
 Thus the result of 11111111, which is binary for 255, can easily be obtained by just adding the individual digits.
 In general though, one adds two binary numbers just like decimal numbers, digit by digit from right to left, while carrying any overflow to the left.
+In hardware this is done by a so-called *adder* which consists of a combination of Boolean conjunction and exclusive disjunction.
 X>
 X> Adding both numbers in hexadecimal, that is, 0x55 and 0xAA, works similarly, in this case also without overflow.
 With 5+A=F the result is 0xFF, which is hexadecimal for 255.